mykki92/Blackjack/README.md

 1. Go to this repository's page on GitHub.
 2. Click on the code button (not the one in the navbar, but the one right above the file list).
 3. Select an option, HTTPS, SSH, GitHub CLI.
-4. Copy the url below to your clipboard.
+4. Copy the URL below to your clipboard.
 5. Open Git Bash/your IDE terminal.
 6. Ensure the directory you are working in is the correct one you want to paste the project into.
-7. Type the command '$ git clone'
+7. Type the command '$ git clone'.
 8. Paste the URL of the repository after this.
 9. Hit enter on your keyboard and the project will be cloned.

 ## Testing

-### Debugging
+### Device Testing
+The site was tested using the following browsers:
+* Google Chrome
+* Mozilla Firefox
+* Microsoft Edge
+* Safari

+# Browser Compatability
+The site was tested on the following devices:
+* Google Pixel 7
+* Samsung Galaxy A7 Lite Tab
+* HP Laptop 14
+* Apple iMac

 ### Validation